 When these devices are abused, can we really rely on the OEMs to provide adequate tools to detect their devices?

 Today, Apple only provides comprehensive “always-on” privacy safeguards to Apple customers.
-Their solutions for Android users however are leaving many cyber security experts wanting better from the IoT industry.
+However, their solutions for Android users are leaving many cyber security experts wanting better from the IoT industry.
 Other tracking device OEMs also face similar challenges in providing tracking protection for the general population.